sammlapp/training_gui/plan.md

     ) -->

 ## embedding:
-add toggle in inference script to embed instead or in addition
+add toggle in inference script to embed instead or in addition to classification

 # TODO fixes and tweaks

 # updates for review tab

-- do not allow auto-save location to persist across app restarts.
-Saving location should be cleared on restart or any time an annotation df is opened
-- in focus mode, the content should be centered and use an inner div, but currently it is aligned left
-- focus mode: use segmented control instead of large buttons for annotation options; make the area holding the controls wider, so that the comment field is larger.
-Keep the vertical spacing tight.
-- should auto-save when page changes in grid view or on forward/backward in focus view, not every time user clicks an annotation button in grid view
-- 'unknown' is currently treated differently than 'unlabeled'.
-However, these are meant to be equivalent: clicking the grey circle should result in a NaN value in the dataframe, which we will call 'unlabeled'.
-Clicking this button should result in the segmented control having no selection.
-Change the symbol to a "reset" symbol for clarity.
+- Focus mode: move comments field to sit on the right side of the controls, rather than below the other controls.
+Use the full width for the controls + comment field.

+- review-content focus-mode and review-content grid-mode divs are taking up space even when they are empty.
+This causes the "ready for annotation review" text to display far down the page under the empty but large grid-mode div.
+It might also be the reason that there is always a scroll bar even when the page is not full

-- reference frequency line not showing
+- reference frequency line not showing.
+To create the reference frequency line, should make the pixels maximal value at the relevant row of the spectrogram.

-- colormaps for spectrograms render properly in the explore tab but not in the review tab (still greyscale)
+- there is small black line at bottom of every spectrogram, but only when resizing is enabled.
+Seems to be an issue with the backend spectrogram creation creating a row of zeros

+- bottom status bar and top button bar: currenlty they can scroll out of view but they should always be visible.
+Should not be in an outer div that doesn't scroll with the content.

 consolidate the global theming options into a simple config or css file, so that I can make edits to the set of colors, fonts, font weights, font sizes, overall spacing values in one place for the entire app.

 ## inference updates:
 - implement saving and loading all inference settings, including paths, to a config file
-- refactor as "create inference task" -> task gets a name, and same options as the app currently has, then launches background task and monitors progress in a pane that monitors each task.
-API is not disabled, instead user can create additional inference tasks that will run after the running one is complete.
-Tasks pane monitors completed, running, and queued prediction tasks
+- refactor as "create inference tasks" -> when user selects settings and clicks 'create and run task', task gets a name then launches background task and monitors progress in a pane that monitors each task.
+Alternatively can click 'create tasks' to create but not start the inference task.
+API is not disabled when task begins: instead, user can create additional inference tasks that are queued to run after the running one is complete.
+A tasks pane monitors tue status of inference tasks: completed, running, failed, queued, or unstarted.
+Buttons next to each task allow users to:
+  - start unstarted tasks (run immediately if no task is running, otherwise add to queue)
+  - rerun completed or canceled tasks
+  - cancel a running task (interrupts / kills the background process) Make sure the task pane persists or re-loads appropriately if the user navigates to another tab and back.
 - subset classes: can use text file or ebird filter
 - optional sparse outputs: don't save scores below a floor, and save df as a sparse pickle